-Dispute settlement is a primary feature of any legal system and one of the major requisites of a peaceful society or group is that the resolution of trouble cases by processes which are non-violent in character and arbitration is one such key to resolve disputes.
-Arbitration is the most comprehensive and cooperative way for resolving disputes arising from the domestic and international commercial relationships whereby the parties mutually agrees to reconcile the dispute by entering into an agreement.
+Dispute settlement is a primary feature of any legal system.
+One of the major requisites of a peaceful society or group is that the resolution of troubled cases by processes which are non-violent and amicable in character and thus, arbitration is one such mechanism to resolve disputes.
+Arbitration is the most comprehensive and cooperative way for resolving disputes arising from domestic and international commercial relationships, whereby the parties mutually agree to reconcile their disputes by entering into an agreement.

-The growth of arbitration signifies the fundamental change in our way of legislating and deciding the matters in a very short span of time and the separate clauses within the commercial contract are paving the way for the most suitable and effective remedy without any recourse to the court.
+The growth of arbitration signifies the fundamental change in our way of legislating and deciding matters in a very short span of time and the separate clauses within the commercial contract are paving the way for suitable and effective remedy without any recourse to the court.
 However, there are certain things which have to be kept in the mind while drafting the contract for resolving the dispute through Arbitration with respect to the consent of the parties.
 In practice, almost all arbitration agreements are concluded in the form mentioned in the arbitration clauses.Copyright 2022 – Helpline Law